UnexomWid/playfair/README.md

 There are 2 scenarios under which someone can try to crack Playfair:

 1. **before** the killswitch is activated
-  - this is technically possible, but requires the client to suspect that a DRM is being used, and they must have knowledge of how Playfair works
+  - this is possible, but requires the client to suspect that a DRM is being used, and they must have knowledge of how Playfair works
 2. **after** the killswitch is activated
   - at this point, it's pretty much impossible to do anything; the file is encrypted and they don't know the key